 Despite recent announcements, the capacity of underground hydrogen storage facilities projects - 5 TWh by 2030 and 30 TWh by 2050 - falls well short of what is required in the NZE Scenario (Figure 4.7).
 In addition, due to hydrogen's low density, storing an equivalent amount of energy as hydrogen requires three to four times the volume compared to natural gas at the same pressure.
 In the NZE Scenario, 74 TWh (26 bcm at normal conditions) of underground hydrogen storage would be needed by 2030, compared to 4 800 TWh (490 bcm) of underground natural gas storage today.
-By 2050, underground hydrogen storage needs would increase almost twenty-fold, and this substantial rise in physical storage needs would bring them to a level comparable (in terms of volume) to the long-standing underground natural gas storage facilities developed over more than half a century.
+By 2050, underground hydrogen storage needs would bring them to a level comparable (in terms of volume) to the long-standing underground natural gas storage facilities developed over more than half a century.